Doug Walker (comedian)

-Douglas Darien Walker (born November 17, 1981) is an American YouTuber, filmmaker, film critic, comedian, and actor.
-He is best known for creating and starring in the satirical film review web series Nostalgia Critic, wherein the title character reviews nostalgic media in an exaggeratedly aggressive manner.
+Douglas Darien Walker (born November 17, 1981) is an American film critic, comedian, YouTuber, filmmaker, and actor.
+He is best known for creating and starring in the satirical film review series Nostalgia Critic, wherein the title character reviews nostalgic media in an exaggeratedly aggressive manner.
 After an initial run on YouTube, Walker co-created the website That Guy with the Glasses (later merged into Channel Awesome) in 2008, where he and the series gained wider popularity.
 The site also presented other media critics who created similar content, including Lindsay Ellis and Angry Joe.
-Walker and his series returned to YouTube in 2012.
+Walker and his series returned to YouTube in 2014.

 Early life and education

 Walker was born Douglas Darien Walker on November 17, 1981, the son of Barney Walker (b.
 1946), a naval officer and musician, and Sandra Ruth (née Polkow) Walker (1947–2016), a therapist.
 Both parents, as well as Walker's older brother Rob (b.
 1979), would later appear regularly in his videos.
-Due to his father's career, Walker was born on a naval base in Naples, Italy, and moved frequently as a child, spending parts of his childhood in Rhode Island, Washington, and Jacksonville, Florida, before moving to the Chicago, Illinois, area in his teen years.
+Due to his father's career, Walker was born on a naval base in Naples, Italy, and moved frequently as a child, spending parts of his childhood in Rhode Island, Washington, and Jacksonville, Florida, before moving to the Chicago, Illinois area in his teen years.

 Walker attended and graduated from Northern Illinois University, majoring in mass communication and minoring in visual art, also serving as an editor and cartoonist for the school newspaper.